What Is Phishing? Expert Tips for Prevention and Recovery

 What are the different types of phishing?

-All phishing attacks have the same goal — stealing your personal and financial information.
-However, they come under different names, depending on the platform they're using.
+While all phishing attacks have the same goal, they come under different names, depending on the platform they're using.
 We'll review the most common types so you'll recognize them if they target you.

 Email scams